gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 ## Overview

 This first session introduces you to Stanford GSB’s research computing cluster — the Yens.
 You’ll learn how to log in, navigate the file system, set up reproducible Python environments, and run code interactively on the cluster or through JupyterHub.
+We’ll also take our first step into Slurm by submitting a simple batch job.

 > 🔗 **Need help?** Visit [rcpedia.stanford.edu](https://rcpedia.stanford.edu/) or reach out via the [GSB DARC Slack](https://app.slack.com/client/E7SAV7LAD/C01JXJ6U4E5).